the-au-forml-lab/plgroup/readme.md

 - [ ] add variable `REVIEWERS` whose value is a whitespace-separated string of GH usernames.
   The identified users will be asked to approve paper suggestion.
   Reviewers must have sufficient repo/org permissions to perform this task (for an org, they must be members).
-- [ ] To enable auto-merge (once reviewers accept a PR, the PR will automatically be merged to main branch), add `AUTOMERGE_PAT` secret whose value is a personal access token of a repository maintainer.
+- [ ] add secret `AUTOMERGE_PAT` whose value is a personal access token of a repository maintainer.
+  This is to enable auto-merge of PR into main branch, after reviewers accept a PR.
-- [ ] add secret incoming webhook URL to enable discord or slack integration, `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL`.
+- [ ] add secret `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL` to enable discord or slack integration.
   Otherwise, the notification step will be skipped during workflow runs.